 All social media platforms collect data about their users and they may share that data with partners or advertisers.
 Ensure that you are comfortable with the type of information that is being collected and shared.

-Our top five tips for signing kids up to social media safely:
+Tips for signing kids up to social media safely

 Before letting your child get started with using social media make sure they know about the online safety basics.
 This should include how to create a strong password, what information to protect online (including passwords, personal information, payment details etc), as well as discussing the concept of a digital footprint.

 Check in with your child often about their social media life and be on the lookout for any negative changes in behaviour.
 Behaviour to look out for could include changes to their mood or refusing to go to school.
-If you suspect online bullying could be the cause, visit our Online Bullying for Parents page for advice.
-Remember to let your child know that they can talk to you about anything that happens to them online and that you’ll be there to support them no matter what.
-Remind them that if something happens to them online that makes them feel uncomfortable or upset they can always talk to you about it.
+Visit our Online Bullying for Parents page for more advice.